 - Code: Click this heading to sort the list by code.
 Click again to reverse the order (from ascending to descending or vice versa). - Description: Click this heading to sort the list by description.
-Click again to reverse the order. - Details section: Shows information from the selected record. - Expense Mappings section: Lists the expense categories associated with the selected expense model.
+Click again to reverse the order.

+- Expense Mappings section: Lists the expense categories associated with the selected expense model.
 For more on expense mappings, see Expense Mappings on page 254. - Units section: Lists the units associated with the selected expense model.
 If a unit is associated with a specific expense model, that model is used as the default for any work orders on the unit.
-For more about units, see Units on page 421. - Work Orders section: Lists work orders that use the selected expense model.
-For more on work orders, see Work Orders on page 311. - Tasks section: Lists tasks that use the selected expense model.
+For more about units, see Units on page 422. - Work Orders section: Lists work orders that use the selected expense model.
+For more on work orders, see Work Orders on page 309. - Tasks section: Lists tasks that use the selected expense model.
 For more on tasks, see Tasks on page 184. - Defaults for Expense Model section: Shows any defaults to be used when creating new expense models.